partyfavorphoto/XMRT-Ecosystem/xmrt_apps/xmrt_mobile_mining_optimizer_README.md

 ## Target Repositories

 - xmrt-activepieces
-- xmrt-openai-agents-js
+- xmrt-agno
 - xmrt-rust
 - xmrt-rayhunter

 ## Open Source Components

-- TensorFlow or PyTorch for AI model training
+- TensorFlow or PyTorch for AI model training and deployment
-- Flask or FastAPI for building APIs
+- Rust standard libraries for performance and safety
-- Docker for containerization
+- Flask or FastAPI for building APIs that interact with the mining optimization features
-- Rust standard libraries for performance optimization
+- LibP2P for decentralized communication capabilities
-- LibP2P for decentralized communication
+- Signal processing libraries for optimizing mining performance

 ## Installation